InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 # Patlet

-A collaborative InnerSource practice in a company benefits from a maximum level of shared source code, to allow participants from outside of the core team to contribute and re-use.
-In contrast to that, a common security practice is to give users the least amount of access they need to perform their job.
-By implementing various security measures and defining multiple sharing levels for different types of code, sharing and collaboration can be facilitated while minimizing the risks of code-leak and malicious code injection.
+While InnerSource flourishes in environments with a high degree of shared code, Security/Legal prefers the limitation of source code access to only those that need it.
+By making Security/Legal part of the team, introducing explicit sharing levels, and defining what qualifies as sensitive information, code sharing can be facilitated while minimizing the associated risks.

 # Problem